Tom Marshall (basketball)

-John Thomas Marshall (born January 6, 1931) is an American former basketball player and coach.
+John Thomas Marshall (January 6, 1931 – May 10, 2024) was an American basketball player and coach.
 He graduated from Mount Juliet High School in Mt.
 Juliet, Tennessee.
 He was a star at Western Kentucky University in the 1950s, where he was a two-time All-American.
 His number 41 is one of only six retired at Western Kentucky.
 He was named to the OVC Half-Century Team and the OVC 40th Anniversary team.
 A 6'4" forward, he was drafted by the Rochester Royals with the seventh pick of the 1954 NBA draft.
 After a promising rookie season, he was drafted into the Army and missed the 1955–56 season.
 In a four-year NBA career, he played for the Royals (in both Rochester and Cincinnati), as well as for the Detroit Pistons.
 In his final year as a player (1958–59) he served as a player-coach; then coached the Cincinnati Royals for one additional season (1959–60) after retiring from playing.
-The Royals would eventually become the Sacramento Kings many years after his retirement.
+Marshall died in Fort Myers, Florida, on May 10, 2024, at the age of 93.